Football in China: Ancient

-A version of football called "cuju" was already practiced more than 2300 years ago in the city of Lin Zi as a military sport that served to train the troops and check the physical condition of the soldiers, with "cu" meaning "to kick" and "ju" meaning "a type of leather ball".
+A version of football called "cuju" was already practiced more than 2300 years ago in the city of Linzi as a military sport that served to train the troops and check the physical condition of the soldiers, with "cu" meaning "to kick" and "ju" meaning "a type of leather ball".
 Cuju is regarded as an ancient Chinese ball game.
-It is a competitive game involving kicking the ball through a large opening and into a net, and just like modern-day American football, hands can be used when playing Cuju.
+It is a competitive game involving kicking the ball through a large opening and into a net.
+Similarly to modern-day American football, hands can be used when playing Cuju.
 This sport was quite popular in medieval China, and it was also more pervasive among the higher ranks and classes in ancient China.
 It was also played and enjoyed by the intellectuals, royalty, soldiers, and even the peasants.
 There were two forms of cuju.
 One served as a competition, in which teams played each other trying to score as many goals as possible with goals and keepers.
 The other type of exhibition was more for entertainment, which even had live music in the background and female players were allowed, with its main purpose was to demonstrate technique and dexterity.

 The first recorded references to cuju in Chinese literature dates back to the Warring States Period (475-221 BC).
 Following this period came the rule of the Han dynasty from 202 BC to 220 AD.
 The Han dynasty brought wealth and cultural sophistication to China and allowed for cuju to flourish.
 However, after the falling out of the Han dynasty in 220 AD, cuju began to slowly decline in popularity.
 Despite its brief disappearance, the sport was revived during the Tang dynasty (618–907) where it was no longer restricted to nobility, but instead became a part of folk tradition and played at Chinese festivals.
 Cuju continued to cement itself in Chinese culture during the Song dynasty (960–1279) when China had reached new heights in economic, cultural and social development.
 There were many written records of Cuju and its influence in ancient China.
 A book called the Splendours of the Eastern Capital recorded the history of Cuju.
 Players of Cuju were usually men that came from wealthy families, some of whom played professionally.
 However, Cuju was not only limited to men, and other writers in the Tang Dynasty (618 to 907 AD) recorded stories of women playing alongside men.
 The sport was often played as entertainment for banquets and ceremonies, and even the Emperor Taizu of the Song Dynasty was seen in a painting playing Cuju.

 However, cuju again lost its importance during the Ming dynasty (1368–1644).
 The first Ming ruler even banned cuju altogether because it was believed to be a distraction from work and military training.
 After this disappearance, there never was another revival of cuju because western influences, like association football, officially got rid of cuju altogether.